dabamos/openadms-node/README.md

 * Debian 9 (ARMv7)
 * Fedora 25 (x86-64)

-Instead of CPython, a recent PyPy3.5 interpreter can be used with smaller restrictions.
+OpenADMS can either be used with CPython 3.6 or PyPy3.5.

 The current development version of OpenADMS is 0.5 (code name “Eindhoven”).
 For more information, please see https://www.dabamos.de/.